Joe Giella

-Joe Giella (born June 27, 1928) is an American comic book artist best known as a DC Comics inker during the late 1950s and 1960s period which historians and fans call the Silver Age of Comic Books.
+Joe Giella (June 27, 1928 – March 21, 2023) was an American comic book artist best known as a DC Comics inker during the late 1950s and 1960s period which historians and fans call the Silver Age of Comic Books.
 Due to his long and prolific career, Giella has been described as "one of the creators synonymous with the Silver Age of Comics."

 Biography

 Early life and career

-Giella grew up in the Astoria neighborhood of Queens, and attended the School of Industrial Art in Manhattan.
+Born on June 27, 1928, Giella grew up in the Astoria neighborhood of Queens, and attended the School of Industrial Art in Manhattan.
 He also studied at the Art Students League in Manhattan, alongside future comics professionals Mike Sekowsky and Joe Kubert, and took commercial art courses at Hunter College.
 He began working in art at 17, he said in a 2002 interview, explaining that "when your parents are struggling to keep the house going, the first son in the family, especially in an Italian family, had to go to work."
 He described his first professional job as the humor feature "Captain Codfish", which the interviewer described as "a less-eccentric 1940s ancestor of SpongeBob SquarePants".
 A standard reference, the Grand Comics Database, lists one "Captain Codfish" feature, running six pages with the art signed by Giella, in Hillman Periodicals' Punch and Judy Comics #11 (cover-dated June 1946).